sarahdeecee/anya-soundboard/README.md

 - Samples from episode 3 to 6 added
 - Japanese text added
 - Adaptive keypress function to optimize which keys are assigned to samples
-- Add episode selector
+- Added episode selector

+**Version 1.2.0**
+- Samples from episode 7 added
+- Updated mobile view with new menu
+- Added "favourites" functionality

 ## Future Plans
+- [x] Choose samples for customized soundboard
 - More samples
-- Choose samples for customized soundboard
+- Add episode selector to mobile view